tiree24/se-q3-test-katas/README.md

 - Test folder pattern is `tests`
 - Test name pattern is `test*`

+## Writing the Tests
+Each test you write should have at least one `assert` or `self.assertXXXXX` where it checks an actual return value against an expected value.

+ - **add**: Generate some random integers or floats using the `random` library.
+Does the `add` function in katas.py add the numbers together correctly?
+Does the function handle negative values correctly?
+ - **multiply**: Write tests similar to the `add` function tests.
+ - **power**: Does the function handle positive integers correctly?
+The function should raise a [`ValueError`](https://docs.python.org/3/library/exceptions.html#ValueError) exception if you provide a negative or fractional exponent value.
+How can you test if a function raises an exception?
+(Hint: explore the assertion methods available in [Unittest.TestCase](https://docs.python.org/3/library/unittest.html#unittest.TestCase) parent class)
+ - **factorial**: Set up a list of the first 15 terms of the factorial series as literal integer values.
+Make sure the function returns the correct values when iterating through values of n.
+Does the function raise a `ValueError` if you give it negative values?
+ - **fibonacci**: Test if the function can produce the first 30 terms of the fibonacci sequence.
+Make sure that it raise a `ValueError` exception when given a negative number.

 ## Submitting your work
+This excercise may be provided as a graded assignment, or an ungraded Activity.
 To submit your solution for grading, you will need to create a github [Pull Request (PR)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 Refer to the `PR Workflow` article in your course content for details.